-- Monitoring of large areas of peat storage during wet weather or snowmelt should be undertaken to identify any early signs of peat instability.
-Prior to the excavation of relevant infrastructure, vegetation, peat and superficial geology will be removed and stored in overburden stockpiles (or used directly in restoration of other areas; see below); - Care will be taken to segregate peat from other materials, to ensure that turves are kept reasonably intact, and to store turves right-side-up to form a protective layer on top of any deeper peat stockpiles; - Overburden stockpiles will be located adjacent to the infrastructure at least 50 m from watercourses in order to reduce the potential for sediment to be transferred into the wider hydrological system; - Run-off from overburden stockpiles will be directed through the infrastructure SUDS measures (as described in the CEMP), including silt fences and mats, drainage measures and settlement lagoons, as appropriate; and - Peat will not be allowed to dry out in the overburden stockpiles. - Storage areas and dimensions will remain largely unknown until the site work has commenced and the peat condition and requirements are better known.
+- Prior to the excavation of relevant infrastructure, vegetation, peat and superficial geology will be removed and stored in overburden stockpiles (or used directly in restoration of other areas; see below); - Overburden stockpiles will be located adjacent to the infrastructure at least 50 m from watercourses in order to reduce the potential for sediment to be transferred into the wider hydrological system; - Local gullies, diffuse drainage lines (or very wet ground) and locally steep slopes should be avoided for peat storage; - Stockpiling of peat should be in large volumes to minimise exposure to wind and sun (and desiccation), but with due consideration for slope stability; - Run-off from overburden stockpiles will be directed through the infrastructure SUDS measures (as described in the CEMP), including silt fences and mats, drainage measures and settlement lagoons, as appropriate; and - Peat will not be allowed to dry out in the overburden stockpiles.

+Storage areas and dimensions will remain largely unknown until the site work has commenced and the peat condition and requirements are better known.
+The location and details of temporary storage areas will be discussed and agreed with the Ecological Clerk of Works (ECoW) prior to stockpiling.